larryturner/diamondback/readme.rst

 ~~~~~

 A test solution is provided to exercise and verify components, pytest is
-used to execute unit and scenario tests.
+used to execute unit and integration tests.

 ::